Explaining gap in resume

 How long is the gap to explain in your resume?

 The first thing to consider is the length of the gap and whether it is significant enough to cover in a resume.
 A two-month travel break between companies really doesn't needs mentioning.
 Nor does a brief period of unemployment, if it has since been followed by steady career progression.
 Obviously these are things you should be ready to discuss at interview if the subject arises, but try and keep your resume as simple as you can.

-Explaining gap in resume: studying or traveling
+Explaining gap in resume: studying or travelling

 You also need to think about whether the gap in your career in fact results from a positive choice that enhances your potential attractiveness to future employers, in which case it needs highlighting.
 Examples would be a gap to undertake further studies, such as a business degree or vocational qualification, or perhaps a secondment or period of work experience that has widened your experience and built up your skill-set.
 More enlightened employers may also view a gap resulting from a sabbatical to travel the world in a positive light, as something that will have expanded your horizons, as long as the rest of your resume reads well.

 If you have a gap in your career as a result of taking maternity leave, state it as such, being sure to draw attention to any relevant part-time or home-based work you may have done in the meantime.
 This is particularly helpful if you are only just returning to full employment.
 On the other hand, if you have devoted yourself entirely to your family for a while, don't allow it to knock your confidence when going back onto the job market.
 Instead use your cover letter to indicate that you are now fully ready for a return to work, have your childcare arrangements in place and have thought through carefully what you are seeking and what you have to offer.